András Derzsi-Horváth is a delegate with the International Committee of the Red Cross (ICRC) in Colombia.

 András has also worked as a delegate for the International Committee of the Red Cross in Iraq, Mexico and Ukraine, as an editor for the International Relations and Security Network, and as an independent consultant for the Global Debate and Public Policy Challenge.
 During his studies, he volunteered for the Association of Diplomacy in Practice, a student association at Corvinus University of Budapest.
 He also interned at the Middle East desk of the Hungarian Ministry of Foreign Affairs.

-András holds a master’s degree in public policy from the Central European University in Budapest.
-He was given the university’s Academic Pro-Rector’s Excellence Award for achieving the highest GPA in 2011.
+András holds masters degrees in international law in armed conflicts from the Geneva Academy and in public policy from the Central European University.
 He also holds a joint master’s degree in international relations and economics as well as a bachelor’s degree in oriental languages and cultures, all from Hungarian state universities.
-His academic work has covered a wide range of topics, such as energy policy, conflict research, linguistics, and social network analysis.
+His academic work has covered a wide range of topics, such as energy policy, conflict research, transitional justice, and corporate accountability.
 He has received stipends from the Hungarian Scholarship Board, the Central European University, and the European Commission.
-He has conducted research and studied in China, Kuwait, and Russia.

 Monitoring & Evaluation